 Items in clusters A-H were kept secure for future use in trend studies, and the remaining 18 clusters (I-Z) were released to the public.
 The secure clusters A-H were used in TIMSS 1999 exactly as in TIMSS 1995.
 The 103 mathematics and 87 science items released in 1995 were replaced with similar items.
-Replacement items assessed the same basic content area and performance expectation and, as nearly as possible, matched the difficulty level of the 1995 items.
-The same item format was maintained for the replacement items.
-Thus the TIMSS 1999 tests were made to resemble closely those of TIMSS 1995 in structure and content.
+Replacement items retained the same format, assessed the same basic content area and performance expectation and, as nearly as possible matched the difficulty level of the 1995 items.